Header image

 Main Specialist In Scientific Department

-Łukasiewicz Research Network - Institute Of Microelectronics And Photonics
+Łukasiewicz – Microelectronics and Photonics

 Theoretical Study of Polyvinylidene Halides (PVDX) as Solid Polymer Electrolytes with LiClO4